 His very words in this book should form the foundation of Ghanaian, African and World Freemasonry.
 “There can be no compromise with quality in any facet of our Institution”, and “We cannot change the product and remain in the same business.”

-I would recommend this book for every Masonic library in the world.
+I would recommend this book to every Masonic library in the world.

-SPECIAL MESSAGE FROM HIS ROYAL MAJESTY BRO.
+SPECIAL MESSAGE FROM HIS ROYAL MAJESTY MOST WORSHIPFUL BRO.
 OTUMFUO OSEI TUTU II ASANTEHENE

-Very Worshipful Past Grand Sword Bearer of The United Grand Lodge of England
+Most Worshipful Grand Patron Of The Grand Lodge of Ghana, Very Worshipful Past Grand Sword Bearer of The United Grand Lodge of England.

 I am very happy to contribute this Special Message to Brother Abraham Gyesie’s latest book at his invitation.
 I have known Abraham as a very knowledgeable Freemason and a prolific writer and an accomplished lecturer on Masonic subjects with several publications to his credit.
 He has served as Chairman of the Masonic Education Committee of the Grand Lodge of Ghana; an appointment he has executed with honour.
 Indeed, I have read most of his publications and I believe that these have helped a lot of Brethren to expand and deepen their own understanding of the principles and tenets of Freemasonry.